William2716057/soundTransfer/README.md

 Limitations and Work in Progress

 Case Sensitivity: Currently, upper and lower case characters are represented with the same sound in Morse code.
 This may cause ambiguity during decoding and is an area of ongoing improvement.
-Usage
-Clone the repository.
-Ensure you have Python installed on your system.
-Run the script and follow the prompts to provide the input file path.